 10. Fight boundaries

 Set boundaries about how you are going to fight.
 Do you not like fighting in public?
-Settling disagreements with a lot of yelling and breaking stuff trigger unhealthy spots in your mind?
+Settling disagreements with a lot of yelling and breaking stuff triggers unhealthy spots in your mind?
 How you choose to solve issues is an important boundary to set in a relationship.

-Maybe your partner grew up with constant yelling and bickering of his parents and chooses to sit down and talk rather than scream and yell.
+Maybe your partner grew up around constant yelling and bickering from his parents and chooses to sit down and talk rather than scream and yell.
 Maybe you are the kind who chooses to talk about issues a few days later because you need time to cool down.
 Set clear boundaries about how you want to deal with problems in the relationship.
 And mind you, there are ways to fight respectfully as well.
 You’ll also need to set boundaries about how you can talk to each other when you are stressed out.